 Despite the sale of its Pronghorn Ranch to the aforementioned Wilkes brothers, Sunlight Ranches Co. still boasts more than 190,000 acres between Montana and Wyoming.
 Until his death in 2013, Robert Earl Holding, who began his career as a Wyoming gas station attendant, owned the ranches.
 In 2009, Sunlight Ranches gifted the Big Horn County Museum two cabins and the log studio once employed by legendary cowboy, author, and artist, Will James.

-Encompassing a large swath of east Wyoming’s plains, True Ranches was established in 1957, and is now one of the largest cow-calf operations in the West.
+Encompassing a large swath of eastern Wyoming’s plains, True Ranches was established in 1957, and is now one of the largest cow-calf operations in the West.
 Employing around 90 people from the greater Rocky Mountain region, this multi-generational family venture raises Angus, black baldy, Charolais, and Hereford cattle.

 The XIT Ranch in Kansas has been owned and operated by the Adams family for more than 100 years and has impressively retained its original acreage, nearly 100,000 acres.
-The XIT is known for its dedication to improving ranch horse and cattle genetics, producing top-quality animals.
+The XIT is known for its dedication to improving ranch horse and cattle genetics, and producing top-quality animals.